DevOps Certification Training Course

 |Logging & Monitoring||In-built tools for logging and monitoring.||3rd party tools like ELK stack should be used for logging and monitoring.|

-Kubernetes is an open-source container management tool which holds the responsibilities of container deployment, scaling & descaling of containers & load balancing.
-Being the Google’s brainchild, it offers excellent community and works brilliantly with all the cloud providers.
+Kubernetes is an open-source container management tool that holds the responsibilities of container deployment, scaling & descaling of containers & load balancing.
+Being Google’s brainchild, it offers excellent community and works brilliantly with all the cloud providers.
 So, we can say that Kubernetes is not a containerization platform, but it is a multi-container management solution.

 It’s a known fact that Docker provides the lifecycle management of containers and a Docker image builds the runtime containers.
 But, since these individual containers have to communicate, Kubernetes is used.
 So, Docker builds the containers and these containers communicate with each other via Kubernetes.
 So, containers running on multiple hosts can be manually linked and orchestrated using Kubernetes.

 Refer to the above diagram.
 The left side architecture represents deploying applications on hosts.
-So, this kind of architecture will have an operating system and then the operating system will have a kernel which will have various libraries installed on the operating system needed for the application.
+So, this kind of architecture will have an operating system and then the operating system will have a kernel that will have various libraries installed on the operating system needed for the application.
 So, in this kind of framework you can have n number of applications and all the applications will share the libraries present in that operating system whereas while deploying applications in containers the architecture is a little different.

 The individual blocks that you can see on the right side of the diagram are basically containerized and these are isolated from other applications.
 So, the applications have the necessary libraries and binaries isolated from the rest of the system, and cannot be encroached by any other application.